- What we collect

 - donations from the public, through one-off offers of material and through public appeals, bequests, gifts and philanthropy

-- donations under the Commonwealth Government’s Cultural Gifts Program, a tax incentive scheme for major donations of significant cultural materials
+- donations under the Australian Government’s Cultural Gifts Program, a tax incentive scheme for major donations of significant cultural materials

-- Library commissioning of oral history and folklore interviews and photographs, via contracted interviewers, collectors and photographers, and through occasional externally funded partnerships
+- commissioning of oral history and folklore interviews and photographs, via contracted interviewers, collectors and photographers, and through occasional, externally funded partnerships

-- special collecting arrangements: such as the Library’s office in Indonesia for collecting Asian materials; consultation with Indigenous communities or individuals with the authority to speak for traditional owners.
+- special collecting arrangements, such as the Library’s office in Indonesia for collecting Asian materials, and consultation with First Nations Australian communities or individuals with the authority to speak for traditional owners

 The Library undertakes appropriate due diligence and is accountable and transparent in acquiring material by purchase, gift, bequest or exchange, in accordance with the principles outlined in the Commonwealth Government’s Australian Best Practice Guide to Collecting Cultural Material.